EHughes21/FantasyFightingGame/README.md

 # FantasyFightingGame
-Fantasy fighting game designed for OOP final
+Freshman year at GCU for Object Oriented Programming, our final was to make a fantasy fighting game